jacopograndi/voxel-experiment/notes.md

 Taken from the bevy shader_instanced example.
 Render a material which passes to the gpu the positions of the voxels.

+### Chunked block-mesh method

+Divide the voxel grid in chunks and generate a mesh for each chunk using block-mesh.

 ### Benchmark results

 The voxels to be rendered are: